project-imprimis/libprimis/doc/engine.md

 by a wireframe bounding indicator.
 At distances beyond this radius, sound playback from the entity is automatically rejected and the sound entity does not playback in any form.

+### 3.1.7 Spotlights
+---

+Spotlight entities require linking to standard entities, such as by `entlink`.
+Once attached to a light, the spotlight acts as a modifier to the light entity, creating a directed cone of light.
+The spotlight's lone attribute controls the spread of the cone, and the vector from the light entity to the spotlight sets the axis which the spotlight is oriented along.
+The location of the spotlight otherwise has no effect upon the behavior of the spotlight's cast beam.

+Notably, spotlights cause the light entity in question to switch from cubemapping to planar mapping, resulting in issues when surfaces are normal to the plane of the mapping (which is tangent to the point of the cone and normal to the axial vector); since the mapping has no detail along the normal direction, there exists aliasing issues along that face, and as a result large cone sizes which project onto faces parallel with the spotlight vector is not recommended.

+#### Attributes

+The lone attribute for the spotlight entity determines the spread of the cone of light.
+An implicit attribute, the position of the entity, sets the direction of the beam (measured relative to the location of the linked light.

+#### 0: `angle`

+This attribute sets the spread of the cone of light set by the spotlight entity.
+The overall inside angle of the cone is equal to twice the value of this attribute; the attribute measures the angle between the edge and center of the beam.
+This attribute is capped at 90 degrees: as a result of single-plane mapping, "spotlights" with a cone of light beyond 180 degrees is not representable with the projection.